MaciejZab/node-vue-postgres/README.md

 #### Run Docker Containers

+    1. Build the Docker containers by running:

+        - docker-compose build

-    1. Start the Docker containers in detached mode (background) by running:
+    2. Start the Docker containers in detached mode (background) by running:

         - docker-compose up -d

+    Or simply:

+        - docker-compose up -d --build

 ### Development

-    To facilitate seamless development, the local host volumes /vue/dist and /node/dist are connected with the corresponding containers.
-However, to finally reflect changes made during development, developers need to rebuild the /node and /vue applications.
+    To facilitate seamless development, it's important to note that Vue and Node applications behave differently in terms of reloading changes during development.

-    1. Modify the source code within the /node and /vue directories to implement desired changes.
+    1. Modify the source code within the /node and/or /vue directories to implement desired changes.

-    2. Rebuild the Node.js backend and Vue.js frontend applications running the following command in both the /vue and /node directories:
+    2. Rebuilding the Node and/or Vue applications involves compiling the source code into JavaScript.
+To achieve this, run the following command in the /vue and/or /node directory:

         - npm run build

-        Optionally run the following command to see changes immediately without the need to rebuild the application on every change manually (development port will appear in terminal):

-        - npm run dev
+    3. At this point, changes made to the Vue application are reflected in the browser.

+    4. Unlike the Vue application, the Node application requires one additional step.
+To reflect modifications in the Node application, it's necessary to rebuild the container for this service.
+To achieve this, navigate to the root directory and run the following command:

+        - docker-compose up -d --build node

-    Once the applications are rebuilt, the changes will automatically be reflected in the connected containers due to the volume mapping with /vue/dist and /node/dist.
+    Once the Node service is rebuilt, the changes will be reflected.